home-assistant/home-assistant.io/source/_integrations/panasonic_viera.markdown

 Some Panasonic Viera TVs allow Home Assistant to turn them on, if you specify the MAC address with `mac:`.

-Note that your TV has to reside in the same network as your home assistant instance for this platform to work.
-If you have multiple network interfaces on your home assistant instance, you may specify `broadcast_address`.
+Note that your TV has to reside in the same network as your Home Assistant instance for this platform to work.
+If you have multiple network interfaces on your Home Assistant instance, you may need to specify the `broadcast_address`.

 To add a TV to your installation, add the following to your `configuration.yaml` file: